US Open tennis awaiting government approval; Grand Slam will go ahead without fans

 The United States Tennis Association are due to announce the Grand Slam will be held between August 31-September 13 at Flushing Meadows.

+The USTA will take extraordinary precautions to protect players and staff, including robust testing, additional cleaning, extra locker room space, and dedicated housing & transportation.

-No professional tennis tournaments have been held since March due to the virus, which has left the sport's calendar in tatters.
+No professional tennis tournaments have been held since March due to the pandemic, which has left the sport's calendar in tatters.

 Wimbledon was cancelled altogether while the French Open has been moved to September and is due to start one week after the scheduled US Open men's final.